Best Computer Science Programs

 Is your prospective CS program overcrowded?

 More important than the name of the university where you study is the fact of whether you will actually be able to enroll in the CS courses you desire to take.
-The number of undergraduates majoring in computer science has doubled from 2013 to 2017.
+The number of undergraduates majoring in computer science doubled from 2013 to 2017.
 Unfortunately, schools have not been able to add tenured faculty at a commensurate rate, leading to scheduling problems at many universities.
-In 2019, small and large schools alike are struggling to meet CS enrollment demands.
+In 2020, small and large schools alike are struggling to meet CS enrollment demands.
 This academic year has seen 400-seat lecture halls at UC-San Diego and lotteries to even get into classes at prestigious Swarthmore College.
 Ironically, one of the great draws of the computer science major—high starting salaries—is the very reason that too few students elect to pursue PhDs in the subject, thus limiting the number of future professors willing and able to train the next generation of undergrads.
 This is a storyline that all future CS students should be following as all applicants need to be aware of the staffing/enrollment situation at their prospective schools.

 What courses should I take in high school?